 The previous Data Protection Act 1998 was a directive and enforced by the Information Commissioners Office (ICO).
-The GDPR is a regulation in Law extending the privacy rights granted to European citizens and placing many new obligations on organisations and is also overseen in the UK by the ICO.
+The GDPR is a regulation in Law extending the privacy rights granted to European citizens and placing many new obligations on organizations and is also overseen in the UK by the ICO.

-Through regular review of existing practices and procedures, Ping continue to develop data and process compliance utilising our technical, staff and internal data management experience ensuring that increased Data Security requirements can be met.
+Through regular review of existing practices and procedures, Ping continue to develop data and process compliance utilizing our technical, staff and internal data management experience ensuring that increased Data Security requirements can be met.
 This document sets out our General Data Protection Regulation statement.

 GENERAL DATA PROTECTION REGULATION (GDPR) STATEMENT

 The General Data Protection Regulation (GDPR) came into effect on the 25th of May 2018, replacing the Data Protection Act 1998, and is now the regulation that governs the processing of Personal Data in the EEU.

 Many of the GDPR’s main concepts and principles are much the same as those in the Data Protection Act but with new elements and enhancements and a greater emphasis on accountability and how organizations demonstrate their compliance.
 Like the DPA, the GDPR applies to ‘personal data’.
 However, the GDPR’s definition is more detailed and makes it clear that information such as an online identifier – e.g. an IP address – can now be considered as personal data.

 The GDPR applies to both automated personal data and to manual filing systems where personal data is accessible.
 This is wider than the DPA’s definition and could include chronologically ordered sets of manual records containing personal data.